As an Oregon landlord, understanding the Fair Housing Act is critical when operating an ethical and successful property renting business.

 Gender Identity

-The FHA in Oregon does not allow the landlord to deny someone the opprunity to rent because of their gender, either explicitly or implicitly.
+The FHA in Oregon does not allow you to deny someone the opprunity to rent because of their gender, either explicitly or implicitly.
 This includes denying housing and suggesting a particular unit is safer for one gender or dangerous for another.

 Family Status

-A landlord cannot deny to rent to someone just because they have children or are expecting a child.
-Landlords must also provide reasonable assistance to accommodate the needs of families with young children.
+A landlord cannot deny to rent to a person just because they have children or are expecting a child.
+You must also provide reasonable assistance to accommodate the needs of families with young children.

 It is strictly prohibited to deny rent to tenants with kids over a couple, change the terms of a lease agreement for a family with children, set higher rents or security deposits for those with children, and exclude families from specific amenities or floor plans.